 - Reduce the information from one sub-topic to key points/bullet points.
 This could build up into a little booklet that you can carry wherever you are.
-You can put the key points on one side and the detail on the other if you want. - Use the Leitner method to help you memorise your cards. - Create a quiz for yourself.
+You can put the key points on one side and the detail on the other if you want. - Create a quiz for yourself.
 For example, write key words on one side of your revision cards and definitions on the other side.
 Get a friend or family member to test you.